wschloss/OpenGL_GuildWars/README.md

 ## TODO:

 * Add functionality to the Tree class.
 Place some trees
-	* make different kinds of trees (if we have time)
 * Add functionality to the building class.
 Place some buildings
-	* make different kinds of buildings (if we have time)
 * Create a file that says where to put all the trees and buildings, add the loading to the WorldLoader.
 * Finish Castamere
   * Animate on wasd movement
   * Add materials for some color
-* Render first person cam for a hero in a second viewport (free cam with hero coords)
+* Render first person cam for a hero in a second viewport
 * Render fps to upper left corner.
-* Secondary:
-  * Think about improving the efficiency
+* Secondary: Think about improving the efficiency
-  * Any refactoring we care to do if we have time.
 * Update each Hero's web page
 * Create presentation